tacbox3/CurrierClandinin/README.md

 A few helper functions for interacting with .hdf5 metadata files

 ## Scripts
 - The core analysis code for the manuscript lives in the scripts beginning with `ME_`.
-Please note that some of these scripts will require the connectome data deposited with the physiology data on Dryad.
+Please note that some of these scripts will require the connectome data deposited with the physiology data on Dryad (see **Raw Data Availability**, below)
 - `recover_isotropy.py` and `var_brain.py` are not run in any `ME_` scripts, but are included for completeness - these are run as part of the preprocessing pipeline that also includes motion correction (performed with [brainsss](https://github.com/ClandininLab/brainsss))
-- `save_strfs.py` is a callable script that can be used to create STRF movies for a given recording series - the raw data must be downloaded to create these movies
+- `save_strfs.py` is a callable script that creates STRF movies for a given recording series
 - **WARNING!** The path structure of the included scripts are **not** internally consistent, and will need to be renamed based on the location you put each element (raw data, scripts, logs, connectome data, saved .npy summary variables)

 # Required packages